czosel/code-ballet/README.rst

 * Submit the solution as late as possible

 [1] In order to discuss on the pull-request and maybe add few commits to the PR after discussion.
+I will creae a branch     where all the entries are merge, so you can easily test them.

 Contribute code-ballets
 =======================